 Somalia Travel Warning

-The U.S. Department of State warns U.S. citizens to avoid travel to Somalia because of continuous threats by the al-Qaida affiliated terrorist group, al-Shabaab.
-U.S. citizens should also be aware of the risks of kidnappings in all parts of Somalia, including Somaliland and Puntland.
+The U.S. Department of State warns U.S. citizens to avoid travel to Somalia because of continuous activity by the al-Qaida affiliated terrorist group, al-Shabaab.
+U.S. citizens should be aware of the threat of kidnapping in all parts of Somalia, including Somaliland and Puntland.
 There is no U.S. embassy presence in Somalia.
-This replaces the Travel Warning dated October 1, 2015.
+This replaces the Travel Warning dated May 24, 2016.

-There are continuing threats of attacks against airports and civil aviation, especially in Mogadishu.
-Al-Shabaab continues to conduct attacks against the Mogadishu Aden Adde International Airport (MGQ) using mortars and other standoff weapons.
-The group also has conducted attacks from within the airport’s secure perimeter and successfully detonated an explosive device concealed in a laptop on an airplane shortly after take-off.
+Al-Shabaab has repeatedly attacked the Mogadishu Aden Adde International Airport (MGQ) with mortars and other weapons.
+The group has conducted attacks from within the airport’s secure perimeter, and they detonated an explosive device hidden in a laptop on an airplane shortly after it took off from the airport on February 2, 2016.

-The Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) containing information on the U.S. prohibition against U.S. civil aviation operations in airspace over Somalia due to security risks toward civil aviation.
+The Federal Aviation Administration (FAA) has issued a Special Federal Aviation Regulation (SFAR) containing information on the U.S. prohibition against U.S. civil aviation operations in airspace over Somalia.
 For further background information regarding FAA flight prohibitions and advisories for U.S. civil aviation, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

-U.S. citizens are urged to avoid sailing near the coast of Somalia.
+U.S. citizens should avoid sailing near the coast of Somalia due to the risk of pirate attacks.
 Merchant vessels, fishing boats, and recreational craft all risk seizure and detention by pirates in the waters off the Horn of Africa, especially in the international waters near Somalia.
-Pirates and other criminals have specifically targeted and kidnapped foreigners working in Somalia, including two U.S. citizens in the past several years.
-Consult the Maritime Administration's Horn of Africa Piracy page for information on maritime advisories, self-protection measures, and naval forces in the region.
+See the Live Piracy Report published by the International Maritime Bureau.

 For further information: